DannyDainton/postman-ci-pipeline-example/README.md

 [![Build Status](https://travis-ci.org/DannyDainton/postman-ci-pipeline-example.svg?branch=master)](https://travis-ci.org/DannyDainton/postman-ci-pipeline-example)

-In order to use TravisCI in you're own projects you will need to signup and then sync it to your Github account.
+In order to use TravisCI in your own projects, you will need to signup and then sync it to your Github account.
 On the free TravisCI tier, you will only be able to run your Public repos through TravisCI.

 More information about the sign up and set up process for TravisCI can be found [here](https://docs.travis-ci.com/user/getting-started).